 The toe shape is razor-sharp, the rich suede upper is luxurious, and they’re handmade in Italy for the ultimate in footwear excellence.
 Plus, the price tag isn’t all that bad considering what you’re getting in each box.

-Chelsea boots work well with tailored blue jeans and an Oxford shirt for business casual looks.
+Chelsea boots work well with tailored blue jeans or wool pants and an Oxford shirt for business casual looks.
 While I’d advise against pairing Chelsea boots with, say, lounge pants, plenty of casual, biz casual and tailored looks will look even better with the right set.
 The elastic side design makes Chelsea boots easy to pull on and even easier to wear, and materials like suede and rich leather give you options.

 For instance, you can pair shades of brown with navy blue chinos or light wash jeans, and common colors like black Chelsea boots wear perfectly with light grey denim, olive chinos or – of course, black jeans.
 I even style tan Chelsea boots with black, grey or blue denim – or even olive chinos.
 You can’t hardly go wrong with Chelsea boots, and that’s why I personally can’t get enough of ‘em.